BlueWallet/Website/_posts/2021-04-02-introducing-v6-with-multisig.md

 ## Advanced options

 By default BlueWallet will generate a 2of3 Vault.
 To create a different quorum or to change the address type you can activate the advanced options in the Settings.

+For tutorials and documentation you can check the support section.

+We will keep improving and building on top of the current foundation, which in terms of user experience and security seems pretty solid.